 thinking that a 50 ft dipole might be a good bet for next

-fun.
-Thanks for a great trip Rog.
+great fun.
+Thanks for an excellent trip Rog.

 see descriptions of other portable treks with amateur radio,